Guinea expert: Liberia, Sierra Leone moves may worsen Ebola spread

 The outbreak of the virus, for which there is no known cure, began in the forests of eastern Guinea in February, but Sierra Leone now has the highest number of cases.

-The haemorrhagic virus can kill up to 90 percent of those infected, though the fatality rate in this epidemic is about 60 percent.
-In the final stages, its symptoms include external bleeding, internal bleeding, vomiting and diarrhoea - at which point Ebola becomes highly contagious.
+The hemorrhagic virus can kill up to 90 percent of those infected, though the fatality rate in this epidemic is about 60 percent.
+In the final stages, its symptoms include external bleeding, internal bleeding, vomiting and diarrhea - at which point Ebola becomes highly contagious.

 The jump in the number of cases and the death toll has raised international concern and placed under-resourced health facilities in the region under strain.